 What is the process for accessing the Learning Fund?

-- Once a product or service is selected by the student/family, notify Christen Rose at email@example.com.
+- Once a product or service is selected by the student/family, notify the school at firstname.lastname@example.org.

 - Epic will purchase the product or service for the student/family using the funds allocated for the Learning Fund account.

 - For Product Orders – please allow 2 weeks for purchasing.

 - For Service Orders – please allow up to 30 days for payment to process.

 What is the difference between a product and a service?